-Rebel Rock Trail is a 10.2 mile lightly trafficked loop trail located near Oakridge, OR that offers scenic views and is rated as difficult.
+Rebel Rock Trail is a 10.3 mile lightly trafficked loop trail located near Oakridge, Oregon that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and is accessible year-round.

 Directions from Blue River: Travel 4 miles east on Hwy. #126 and turn right onto Rd.
 19 (Aufderheide Forest Drive.)
 Continue on for 14.5 miles and the trailhead will be on the left.